 - accommodation (with our prior agreement)

-- food and non-alcoholic drink (unless the Witness Service or the court provides free refreshments )
+- food and non-alcoholic drinks (unless the Witness Service or the court provides free refreshments )

 You may sometimes be able to claim limited expenses for: